Human Rights

 All over the world there are people who do what we take for granted: Denounce corruption, protect their local forest, express their opinions freely, love who they want to love.
 And yet they are threatened, persecuted and murdered for doing so.
 Their fight for freedom is our fight for freedom.

 Experience shows: When it comes to protecting human rights defenders, the EU can make a difference, especially if it stands united.
-As Vice-Chair of the Human Rights Committee (DROI), I bring the voices of human rights defenders, who are under increasing pressure worldwide, to Parliament and call for their support.
+As a Substitute Member of the Human Rights Committee (DROI), I bring the voices of human rights defenders, who are under increasing pressure worldwide, to Parliament and call for their support.
 We must not remain silent when people’s rights are being trampled on elsewhere.

 The European Court of Justice confirmed last year that the systematic oppression of women by the Taliban constitutes persecution under asylum law.
 Why Member States fail to implement: